HughCook/risk-encryption/README.md

 This is not ransomware it is purely just distructive, the program when run will look like a regular TUI disk encryption program and will delete itslelf after being run.

+Also I realised after starting the project that this has been done on Mr Robot

 ## FAQ

 - Nothing yet

+## TODO

+### Important

+- Check operating system and respond accordingly
+- Choose encryption type (How complex)
+- Create a believable TUI
+- Don't get flagged by malware detection
+- Create an install script

+### TUI TODO

+- Add a loading bar
+- Create a good startup menu with different encryption methods options with the options layed out as: 1.)
+2.)
+3.)
+- Add a message when done

+### Optional

+- Create a fake -h use flag and add any other aliases that all go back to -h
+- Create a fake man page
+- Create a GUI
+- Add a russian roulette flag (Hidden unless you read the readme)

 ## Helping